1958 FIFA World Cup qualification (AFC/CAF–UEFA play-off): Aftermath

 As of March 2023, Wales' victory remains the only time a team have qualified for a World Cup having been eliminated from the normal qualifying process.
 It also remains the only time that all four Home Nations have qualified for a World Cup.
 Despite the clear margin of victory, newspaper reports after the game were scathing of Wales' performance with The Times remarking that Wales would "do little more than make the journey to Scandinavia".
 At the World Cup, Wales advanced from their group after winning a play-off match against Hungary.
 In the quarter-finals, they were eliminated by Brazil after losing 1–0.

 Murphy's attendance at the second leg meant he was forced to miss a match in his other role as assistant manager to Matt Busby at Manchester United.
 The following night, United played Red Star Belgrade in the European Cup and were travelling back to Manchester via Munich when the team's airplane crashed on the runway at Munich-Riem Airport, resulting in the Munich air disaster which caused 23 fatalities.

-Israel would eventually qualify for their first and only World Cup in 1970, where they were eliminated in the group stage.
+Israel would eventually qualify for their currently only World Cup in 1970, where they were eliminated in the group stage, while Wales would not qualify for a World Cup again until 2022.